-- You Must Register Your Pool – Every owner of a property with a pool in NSW is now obliged to register their pool with the New South Wales Swimming Pool Register, which was not the case when the original legislation was introduced.
+Every owner of a property with a pool in NSW is now obliged to register their pool with the New South Wales Swimming Pool Register, which was not the case when the original legislation was introduced.
 Council search aerial photography records to seek out unregistered pools and fines do apply if caught out.

-- Property Owners Must Provide a Certificate to Tenants – If you plan to lease your property, you are legally obliged to provide your tenants with an official copy of your certificate of compliance.
+If you plan to lease your property, you are legally obliged to include certificate of compliance in the Lease Contract.
 If you do not, your tenants are within their rights to terminate the contract you have agreed with them.

 4 Excellent Reasons to Take Advantage of Our NSW Swimming Pool Compliance Service

-Now that you’ve had a chance to check out the legislation, let us tell you why we think it is a good idea for you to take advantage of our pool compliance services, even if you are not legally required to do so at this moment in time.
+Now that you’ve had a chance to check out the legislation, let us tell you why we think it is a good idea for you to take advantage of our pool compliance services, even if you are not selling or leasing your home at this moment in time.

 - Your Children’s Safety – The swimming pool legislation that we currently have in NSW was introduced because of the number of children that drowned in pools in the 1970s and 1980s.
-While you may not need to have your pool inspected by accredited swimming pool certifiers if you are not planning to sell or lease your home, a certificate of compliance confirms you have taken all the necessary precautions to protect the younger members of your family.
+A certificate of compliance confirms you have taken all the necessary precautions to protect the younger members of your family.
 Surely worth it for the peace of mind.

-- A Legal Safeguard – In the unfortunate event that a guest drowns or has another type of accident in your pool, a certificate of compliance would demonstrate to the courts that you had not been negligent as far as pool safety was concerned.
+A Legal Safeguard – In the unfortunate event that a guest drowns or has another type of accident in your pool, a certificate of compliance would demonstrate to the courts that you had not been negligent as far as pool safety was concerned.
 You could perform a self assessment using a government checklist but if you are not keen on taking responsibility for ensuring your pool is compliant, a professional inspection is the best option.
-Our inspectors are intimately familiar with the details of each type of swimming pool compliance checklist for Sydney pools so you can rely on them to spot any potential issues with your pool barrier or gate.
+Our Sydney based inspectors are intimately familiar with the details of each type of swimming pool compliance checklist.
+You can rely on them to spot any potential issues with your pool barrier or gate.
 Don’t risk self-insurance – protect yourself and your family from liability.

-- Ability to Sell or Lease Quickly in the Future – You may not have any plans to sell or lease your property right now but if you suddenly find yourself in the position of wanting or needing to move in a hurry, the fact you already have a valid certificate of compliance will give you one less thing to worry about.
+Ability to Sell or Lease Quickly in the Future – You may not have any plans to sell or lease your property right now but if you suddenly find yourself in the position of wanting or needing to move in a hurry, the fact you already have a valid certificate of compliance will give you one less thing to worry about.
 Certificates remain current for 3 years provided no changes are made in that period.

-- Avoidance of Fines – Although you are under no legal obligation to obtain a certificate of compliance if you are not planning to sell or lease your home in the near future, you are still legally obliged to ensure that it complies with the latest legislation.
+- Avoidance of Fines – You might not be planning to sell or lease your home in the near future, but you are still legally obliged to ensure that the pool fencing complies with the latest legislation.
 You could face a large on-the-spot fine if a neighbour were to make a complaint to the council.
 By using our Sydney swimming pool compliance service, you can eliminate the possibility of future fines.